mrkaleArduinoLib/gbj_appwifi/README.md

 The overloaded method sets a new waiting period for a next reconnection attempt to a wifi network after failed previous one.
 The period can set in milliseconds or seconds.
 * The method with numerical input argument is aimed for input in milliseconds.
 * The method with textual input argument is aimed for input in seconds.
 It is useful with conjunction with a project data hub, which data has always string data type.
-* If input period is zero or not numerical (leading to zero), the library sets the [internal default period](#internals).
-The setter with numerical argument has default zero value, so that calling it without argument the default waiting period is set.
 * The input period is sanitized and constraint for [minimal and maximal value](#internals).
+* No input argument sets the [internal default period](#internals), which is setter's default value.

 #### Syntax